Stay At Home Educator

 • three dimensional objects (cardboard tubes, clay, sponges, etc)

 The third and final way to write art lesson plans for preschool is to base them on technique.
 There are several techniques appropriate for the preschool age.
 For example, printmaking.
 Children can use cookie cutters to make prints with paint, make their own stamps, or use sensory balls to explore textures and printmaking.
-They can use various kitchen utensils to make prints, or etch them into a clean styrofoam plate.
-Again, if you search in Pinterest or Google Images something like “printmaking for preschoolers” you will find hundreds of ideas to get you started.

-Other technique based ideas include:
+Other technique-based ideas include:

 • making patterns